kamaludu/bash4llm/extras/ui/README.md

 - No `eval`
 - No system `/tmp`
-- Atomic writes
+- All writes use atomic_write
 - Global flock lock
-- Full sanitization
+- Full input sanitization
+- No arbitrary command execution
+- Minimal permissions applied automatically

 ---